 A thermal camera is used to generate pictures that show the amount of thermal radiation in objects and areas.
 Understanding the thermal nature of certain components of your home helps to determine whether the systems are working efficiently or not due to damage, poor installation, or wear and tear.

-Infrared images will be included in your final home inspection report if you work with a home inspector who uses thermal cameras during inspections.
+Infrared images may be included in your final home inspection report if you work with a home inspector who uses thermal cameras during inspections.
 These infrared images show changes in thermal energy that would otherwise go unnoticed.
 These changes may indicate underlying issues that need to be repaired as soon as possible.

 Issues Detected by Thermal Cameras during Home Inspections